makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 ### Implement the Paywall

 Finally, implement the paywall for your news website.
-To ensure that the Fingerprint library is loaded and initialized across all pages of the website, you’ll add the scripts to the main layout template.
+You’ll add the scripts to the main layout template to ensure that the Fingerprint library is loaded and initialized across all website pages.

 ```
 doctype html